kamailio/kamailio-wiki/docs/features/new-in-5.6.x.md

 ## New in Core

+  - support for `time64` `libcs` - using the `lld` format for `time_t`
+  - added `#!defenvs` preprocessor directive
+    - similar to `#!defenv`, but the value is enclosed in double quotes to make it covenient to be used as a string token

 ### Command Line Arguments

   - logging: `JSON` - add `CEE` schema support
+  - new option `j` for json logging to print message in json format
+    - if the log message starts with `{` and ends with `}`, then it is expected to be a json document, printed as it is in the message value, otherwise it is printed as field `text`
+  - new option `p` for json logging
+    - prefix is printed as it is in the root json, expected to be a list of json field starting with comma

 ### Interpreter

   - accept `IPv4/6` as alternative keywords for `INET/6`

 ### Parameters

+  - added `sip_parser_log_oneline` - log SIP headers with `.` instead of `\r\n`

 ### Functions